 The Princess Albertina is a piercing of the female urethra (so named for the Prince Albert, a piercing that traverses the male urethra, which is considerably more accessible).

 Once a subject of debate in the piercing community, the Princess Albertina is becoming more popular as more women discover the joys of urethral stimulation.

-This piercing is the female counterpart to the Prince Albert.
+This is the female counterpart to the Prince Albert.
 With this piercing, the ring enters the urethra and exits through the bottom, about 3/8″ back from the urethral meatus and rests in the opening of the vaginal canal.
 As it sits nestled deep in between the inner labia, it doesn’t interfere with any other female genital piercings.

 With the positioning of the jewelry, vaginal penetration puts pressure on the ring and causes it to rotate in the piercing, stimulating nerves in the urethra.
 Women who get them find them exceedingly arousing—often in a way they often cannot verbalize.
 The pain of the piercing is minimal and the orgasmic dividend can be incomparable.

 Jewelry is usually either a 10 gauge or 8 gauge captive bead ring with a small enough diameter to be unobtrusive during vaginal penetration.
 The piercing does stretch easily once healed, so it’s not uncommon to see 6 gauge or even larger jewelry in this piercing.
 Inserting thicker jewelry makes for a stronger piercing and can also increase stimulation to the wearer.

-The recessed placement makes this a tricky piercing to perform, and its rarity makes it difficult to find a piercer with any prior experience.
-If you’re interested in having this piercing done at Infinite in Philadelphia, please check ahead of time to ensure there is a piercer scheduled who has experience with this particular piercing.
-And if you haven’t yet experimented with urethral stimulation and play, you may want to learn about it and it is advisable to try it out before deciding on a female PA piercing.
+The recessed placement makes this a tricky piercing to perform, and its rarity makes it difficult to find a piercer with prior experience.
+If you haven’t yet experimented with urethral stimulation and play, you may want to learn about it and it is advisable to try it out before deciding on a female PA piercing.
+It is very stimulating to this area, and if you're not accustomed to the sensations, you may not find them pleasurable.